-Otto Bach used to run a highly successful advertising campaign on radio in which they used the opening section of the Grieg A minor Piano Concerto as a sound track in order to impress the public with the rich sonority of their instruments.
+Otto Bach used to run a highly successful advertising campaign on radio in which they used the opening section of the Grieg Piano Concerto in A minor as a sound track in order to impress the public with the rich sonority of their instruments.
 Being an accomplished pianist myself and thus being able to render an impressive demonstration of this piece, led to many a piano sale.
 I was merely repeating the radio commercial's theme!
 Such was the boom in sales that we could hardly keep up with the demand and were continuously waiting for more and more shipments to arrive from the factory.

 Just as I was locking up the shop, looking forward to being at home myself, a very boisterous gentleman arrived, anxious to buy a piano as a gift for a young lady.
 He explained that he was in a great hurry and was prepared to pay up front, on condition that the instrument he chose would be delivered immediately – that night!
 This of course was a logistical nightmare.
 A piano is a heavy item, four men are needed to lift one and great care has to be taken with the transportation.
-It was then past six o'clock, dark and cold, but the thought of my commission on the piano combined with the customer's anxiety overrode all other considerations.
+It was then past six o'clock, dark and cold, but the thought of my commission on the piano, combined with the customer's anxiety, overrode all other considerations.
 I phoned the boss and I had been right.
 He was most annoyed at being disturbed, insisting that delivery could wait until the morning.
-I persisted, explaining that the client was purchasing the piano as a surprise birthday gift and the recipient's birthday was that very day so immediate delivery was imperative.
-Grudgingly, he succumed and finally agreed to make arrangements.
-Meanwhile, the customer had been lifting the lids of various pianos and inspecting the contents, as to make sure that they were all intact but I doubted that he had much interest in, or knowledge of, the instruments themselves.
-He also insisted that it was not necessary to demonstrate any of the instruments, thus I did not even get the chance to impress him with my fabulous rendition of the Grieg.
+I persisted, explaining that the client was purchasing the piano as a surprise birthday gift and the recipient's birthday was that very day.
+Immediate delivery, therefore, was imperative.
+Grudgingly, he succumbed and finally agreed to make arrangements.
+Meanwhile, the customer had been lifting the lids of various pianos and inspecting the contents, as to make sure that they were all intact.
+But I doubted that he had much interest in, or knowledge of, the instruments themselves.
+He also insisted that it was not necessary to demonstrate any of the instruments.
+Thus I did not even get the chance to impress him with my fabulous rendition of the Grieg concerto.
 Finally, he indicated the biggest and most expensive upright in the shop as his choice.
 Money was clearly no object to this ebullient gentleman who was obviously used to making quick decisions!

-R1 560.00 per couple in a Standard Room (Double Bed)
+R1 560 per couple in a standard room (double bed)

-R1 680.00 per couple in a Standard Room (Twin Beds)
+R1 680 per couple in a standard room (twin beds)

-R1 860.00 per couple in a Superior Room (Queen Bed)
+R1 860 per couple in a superior room (queen bed)

-R1 980.00 per couple in a Superior Room (Twin Beds)
+R1 980 per couple in a superior room (twin beds)

-R1 080.00 Single Rate in a Standard Room
+R1 080 Single rate in a standard room